Chow groups of tensor triangulated categories: Introduction

 \section{Introduction}

 A basic topic in algebraic geometry is the study of algebraic cycles on a variety $X$ under the equivalence relation of rational equivalence.
-This is usually formalised by the Chow group
+This is usually formalized by the Chow group

 where $\Chow^p(X)$ is the free abelian group on subvarieties $Y \subset X$ of codimension $p$, modulo the subgroup of cycles rationally equivalent to zero (i.e.\ those that appear as the divisor of a rational function on a subvariety of codimension $p-1$).